blog

 Where Do Aesthetic Nurses Work

-The beauty of aesthetic nursing is that it offers diverse career opportunities.
-Depending on your level of experience and credentials, you can work in
+Aesthetic nursing offers diverse career opportunities.
+Depending on your experience, you can work in:

-- Dermatology and Plastic Surgery Clinics – These clinics provide both medical and cosmetic services, allowing nurses to work alongside specialists.
+- Dermatology and Plastic Surgery Clinics – Work alongside specialists in medical and cosmetic services.

-- Aesthetic Training Centers – Experienced injectors often transition into education roles, teaching the next generation of aesthetic nurses.
+- Aesthetic Training Centers – Experienced injectors teach the next generation.

-- Independent Aesthetic Practices – Some nurses eventually open their own clinics, working under a medical director or becoming one themselves if regulations allow.
+- Independent Aesthetic Practices – Some nurses open their own clinics.

 A Success Story of a Nurse Who Transitioned to Aesthetics

-After completing a comprehensive course on injecting neurotoxins and dermal fillers at APT Injection Training, Jessica secured a job at a medical spa.
-She quickly built a loyal client base and has since then returned to APT Injection Training to specialize in advanced filler techniques.
-Not only does she earn more than she did in her hospital role, but she also enjoys better work-life balance and the ability to create long-term patient relationships.
+She completed a course on injecting neurotoxins and dermal fillers at APT Injection Training.
+Then she secured a job at a medical spa.
+She built a loyal client base and returned for advanced training.

 Frequently Asked Questions About Aesthetic Nursing